ManasJayanth/compiling-reason-with-just-ocaml-compiler/README.md

 # Compiling Reason files with just the compiler

-Ever wondered whow to compile a [Reason](https://reasonml.github.io/) with just the compiler - without Dune?
+Ever wondered how to compile a [Reason](https://reasonml.github.io/) with just the compiler - without Dune?

 Here's a example showing how.